-Translation:Those small boys and those small girls
+Translation:Those little boys and those little girls

 That doesn't make English 'easier:' that makes it English.
 There are plenty of letters with diacritics or accents on them in other languages and, to be honest, that makes things much simpler to learn because you know what to expect in terms of the pronunciation when you see it.
 English is difficult for many as a result, because there is little consistency in pronunciation.

 Yeah...
 I don't know why I wrote "Added" because I either didn't or removed it later, but yes, "tamci" can only translate to "those" actually.

 But those demonstratives without 'tam' can actually translate to that/those as well, although that will not be the main answer.
 Basically, ten/ten/tamten = this/that/that.

 I don't know about the app, but on the website it has buttons to insert the special characters.
 I've installed the Polish keyboard layout on my computer and phone anyway to I don't need to use the special character buttons on the website.
 Just look up how to install different keyboard layouts for whatever device you're using.